maddevsio/vue-madboiler/README.md

 **Description:**

-An access-token is a token that gives its owner access to secure server resources Refresh-token is a token that allows clients to request new access-tokens when their lifetime expires.
+An access-token is a token that gives its owner access to secure server resourcesю Refresh-token is a token that allows clients to request new access-tokens when their lifetime expires.

 1. The client is authenticated in the application
 2. If authentication is successful, server sends access and refresh tokens to client, which are stored in Local Storage by RESPONSE_ACCESS_PARAM and RESPONSE_REFRESH_PARAM keys
 3. The client uses the access token to further access the server.
 Server checks token for validity and gives client access to resources
 4. In case the access token becomes invalid, the client sends a refresh token (at the URL specified in REFRESH_URL), in response to which the server provides two updated tokens.
 (Which are updated in Local Storage).
-5. If the refresh token expired, the tokens are removed from Local Storage and the client has to authenticate again
+5. If the refresh token expires, the tokens are removed from Local Storage and the client has to authenticate again

-**There are methods:**
+**There are these methods:**

-1. queryGet - Used to get requests to the server, where the first parameter is the URL, the second request parameters
+1. queryGet - Used for get requests to the server, where the first parameter is the URL, and the second is request parameters

 ```bash
 queryGet('/some-url', {query: 1})
 ```

-2. queryPost - used for request post to the server, where the first parameter is a URL, the second one is data transferred to the server, the third one are query parameters
+2. queryPost - used for request post to the server, where the first parameter is the URL, the second one is data transferred to the server, and the third one is query parameters

 ```bash
 queryPost = ('/some-url', {data: 'some_data'}, {query: 1})